Power: A New Social Analysis: Naked and economic power

 Russell argues that naked power arises within a government under certain social conditions: when two or more fanatical creeds are contending for governance, and when all traditional beliefs have decayed.
-A period of naked power may end by foreign conquest, the creation of stability, and/or the rise of a new religion (Russell 1938:74).
+A period of naked power may end by foreign conquest, the creation of stability, and/or the rise of a new religion.

-The process by which an organisation achieves sufficient prominence that it is able to exercise naked power can be described as the rule of three phases (Russell 1938:63).
+The process by which an organisation achieves sufficient prominence that it is able to exercise naked power can be described as the rule of three phases.
 According to this rule, what begins as fanaticism on the part of some crowd eventually produces conquest by means of naked power.
 Eventually, the acquiescence of the outlying population transforms naked power into traditional power.
 Finally, once a traditional power has taken hold, it engages in the suppression of dissent by the use of naked power.